david-story/david-story.github.io/_pages/python-instructions.md

 ### What you are looking for ###

-You will be looking for a message that consists of ASCII characters that form a string that has the name of a location, lattitude and longitudial coordinates, and an additional location description to aid you in finding your secret package.
+You will be looking for a message that consists of ASCII characters that form a string that has the name of a location, lattitude and longitudial coordinates, and an additional location description to aid you in finding your secret landmark.
 You can use <a href="https://www.gps-coordinates.net/" target="_blank">this website</a> to enter the coordinates you are given.

 ### Getting your starting code ###